 - 1. The school must have doctor's orders to administer medication to your child. - 2.
 Medication must be sent to the school in the original prescription bottle to include student name, name/dosage of medication, directions, physician's name and date. - 3.
 Medication will be taken by the student at the designated time and supervised by authorized personnel. - 4.
 Parents must notify the school when the medication is discontinued or the dosage/time has changed.
 If the medication is resumed, a new order must be received. - 5.
 No over the counter medications (aspirin, cough medicine, cough drops, etc.) will be administered to students unless the above provisions are followed.

 Health Screening

-Vision and hearing screening takes place in the fall for grades 1-8.
-Children are screened annually for potential vision and hearing difficulties.
+Vision screening takes place in the fall for grades 1, 3, and 5.
+If time allows, other grades may be screened.
+Children are screened on an as needed basis for potential vision and hearing difficulties.